 How to Import a Project Budget Template

 Importing your free project budget template into ProjectManager.com is simple.
-You simple start on the homepage and click the drop-down menu on the upper left-hand side of the screen.
+You simply start on the homepage and click the drop-down menu on the upper left-hand side of the screen.
 Scroll down to the import selection, which will bring up another window.
 Scroll down this secondary window until you reach expenses.
 Click on it.
 This brings a popup window in which you’ll be asked to select the file you want to upload.
 The software accepts both Excel and CSV files.
 It’s as easy as that.

 How to Use a Project Budget Template in ProjectManager.com